Q1: How quickly will I get my refund?

 Q2: What is the best and fastest way to get information about my refund?

 Use the IRS2Go mobile app or the Where’s My Refund? tool.
-You can start checking on the status of your tax return within 24 hours after we have received your e-filed return or 4 weeks after you mail a paper return.
+You can start checking on the status of your tax return within 24 hours IRS has received your e-filed return or 4 weeks after you mail a paper return.

 Q3: Will I see a date for my refund right away?